Kyle Segebart

-Kyle Segebart (born June 22, 1987, in Winter Haven, Florida) is an American soccer player who is currently head coach with the Central Arkansas Bears.
+Kyle Segebart (born June 22, 1987) is an American soccer coach and former player who is currently head coach with the Central Arkansas Bears.

 Career

 Youth and amateur

 Segebart grew up in Dayton, Ohio, attended Northmont High School, and played club soccer for CGSA Strikers, Dayton Galaxies and Ohio Elite SA, before beginning his college soccer career at University of Rio Grande.
 He transferred to Cedarville University prior to his sophomore year, and played three seasons for the Yellowjackets.
 He appeared in 17 matches with 15 starts during his first season at Cedarville, and was voted to the All-AMC South Division Second Team, before finishing his college career at Shorter University.

 During his college years Segebart also played extensively in the USL Premier Development League, for Cascade Surge, Mississippi Brilla and the Cincinnati Kings.

 Professional

 Segebart played with the Dayton Dutch Lions in the PDL in 2010, and turned professional in 2011 after the Lions self-promoted to the USL Professional Division in 2011.
 He made his professional debut on April 16, 2011, in Dayton's first game of the 2011 season, a 2–1 loss to Charleston Battery.